rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 1. Installation
 In order to run the program, it needs to be compiled.
 Download IntelliJ here: https://www.jetbrains.com/idea/download/

+This is a Maven project so it will install all the dependencies required for the program.

 Compile the program with IntelliJ
 ```
 - Import the project.
 (Using the pom.xml file.)